|University ||Washington and Jefferson College, Washington, Pennsylvania, B.A., 1975 Kappa Scholar 1972|

 Bill is a 1975 graduate of Washington & Jefferson College, and he received his juris doctor in 1980 from Duquesne University School of Law.
 He served on active duty with the U.S. Army, Judge Advocate General's Corps from 1981 to 1985 and continued with the U.S. Army Reserve until his military retirement in 2005 with the rank of Lieutenant Colonel.

 After active duty, Bill was appointed a Deputy Attorney General, Division of Criminal Justice, New Jersey Attorney General's Office, and served in the Medicaid Fraud and Casino Prosecution Sections until October 1990.
-He returned to Pittsburgh, Pennsylvania, as Corporate Counsel for Duquesne Light Company, practicing in-house workers' compensation defense and black lung litigation for five years.
+He returned to Pittsburgh, Pennsylvania, as Corporate Counsel for Duquesne Light Company, practicing in-house workers' compensation defense and black lung litigation.

 •Ethical Considerations in Litigation The Workers' Compensation Case, NBI, 2012